 Ok, review time.
 Here is a selection of petrol lawnmower review.
 They are, in my opinion, the best ones in their price range currently available in the UK.
 I hope you find them informative.

-Mine, and many other’s choice for the top pressure washer under 200 pounds is the..
+Mine, and many other’s choice for the top pressure washer under or around £200 pounds is the..

 Parker Brand Petrol Pressure Washer